Nationals vs. Rockies Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- The Nationals will send Patrick Corbin (6-10) to the mound for his 21st start this season.
+- Trevor Williams (5-5) will take the mound for the Nationals, his 21st start of the season.

-- Corbin will look to finish five or more innings for the 20th start in a row.
+- Williams has made 15 starts of five or more innings in 20 chances this season, and averages 4.9 frames when he pitches.

-- He has one appearance this season with zero earned runs allowed out of his 20 chances this season.
+- He has finished three appearances without allowing an earned run in 20 chances this season.

 |Opponent